-This type of atrophy can be reversed in many cases.
+This type of muscle atrophy can be reversed in many cases.
 The way to reverse this is by exercising (gradually increasing the intensity) and eating a proper diet.

-This type of atrophy is called neurogenic and is the most severe type.
-It may be caused by disease or injury to the nerves that connect to the muscles.
+This type of muscle atrophy is called neurogenic and is the most severe type.
+It may be caused by disease or injury to the nerves that connect to the atrophied muscles.
 Unlike physical atrophy, which is occurs to a lack of movement, it happens more suddenly.